heroku/python-getting-started/README.md

 A barebones Django app, which can easily be deployed to Heroku.

 This application supports the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.
+I am editing here for pipeline test

 ## Running Locally